jart/cosmopolitan/ape/specification.md

-While it was possible to polyglot PE+ELF+MachO to create multi-OS executables, it simply isn't possible to do that same thing for DLL+DLIB+SO.
+While it was possible to polyglot PE+ELF+MachO to create multi-OS executables, it simply isn't possible to do that same thing for DLL+DYLIB+SO.
 Therefore, in order to have DSOs, APE would need to either choose one of the existing formats or invent one of its own, and then develop its own parallel ecosystem of extension software.
 In the future, the APE specification may expand to encompass this.
 However the focus to